Digapahandi Assembly constituency

 Digapahandi is a Vidhan Sabha constituency of Ganjam district, Odisha.

 This constituency includes Digapahandi, Digapahandi block and 17 Gram panchayats (Rohigam, Baulajholi, Kukudakhandi, Masiakhali, Jagadalpur, Ankushpur, Dakshinapur, Ballipada, Lanjia, Dengapadar, Bontapalli, Anantayi, Lathi, Mohuda, Kankia, Sahala and Baghalati) of Kukudakhandi block.

-Constituency didn't existed in between 1967 & 2008.
+Constituency didn't exist in between 1967 & 2008.
 It was revived in 2008 Delimitation and went for polls in 2009 election.

 Elected members

 Since its formation in 1957, 6 elections were held till date.
 It was a 2 member constituency in 1957.